Home I Contact I MRSC

 Current scholarship often highlights the value of blended or hybrid city government forms.
 An example of such is what Camas has now, a city government that combines management expertise in a professional city administrator, with direct political accountability through an elected CEO (chief executive office) mayor, also called a strong mayor, much like the separation of powers in our state and federal systems.
 The stated intent of those proposing the alternate council/manager/ceremonial mayor form of government, is to avert leadership crises by eliminating the CEO mayor, and replace that office with a council appointed city manager.
 Political leadership goes from a single CEO mayor to a seven member city council.

 The fundamental issue that makes council/manager/ceremonial mayor the wrong choice for Camas is that it weakens political accountability.
-Camas, as with most municipalities, has an already dysfunctional political system: Councilor voting records are buried deep in a multitude of meeting minutes, so that it’s not realistic to expect the electorate, in general, to be informed on counselors and vote conscientiously.
-A CEO mayor though doesn't generally vote on council issues, and thus is elected on the basis of the city's general performance.
-By removing the CEO mayor, an important check on political power is eliminated, giving all the power to a city council whose votes are practically not assessable.
+Camas, as with most municipalities, has an already dysfunctional political system: Councilor voting records are buried deep in a multitude of meeting minutes, so that it’s not realistic to expect the electorate, in general, to be informed on counselors and to be able to vote conscientiously, holding them accountable.
+Note that a CEO mayor though doesn't generally vote on council issues, and thus is elected on the basis of the city's general performance.
+By removing the CEO mayor, an important check on political power is eliminated, giving all the power to a city council whose votes are practically not assessable to the electorate.
 That’s a problem that everyone in Camas should be concerned about, and one reason why this government change proposal is wrong for Camas.

 Further, the council/manager/ceremonial mayor form would insulate executive functions of the manager from direct voter oversight, potentially deepening the accountability challenges we already face.
 Preserving, and indeed, strengthening Camas' political accountability is the current need.

-Groupthink in city governments happens when the city council is isolated and unaccountable.
+Groupthink in city governments happens when the city council is unaccountable and isolated.
 They become invulnerable to electoral control because, in most cities, council member votes are buried in meeting minutes, making informed voting impossible.
 Instead, voters get information from "quasi-partisan" groups, in the supposedly non-partisan elections.

 AI Questions: